mufti199/shopping-cart/README.md

 ## Shopping-Cart-App

 This is a simple app that emulates the behavior of an online shopping cart.
 It stores data into the local storage of the user in order to retain data after refreshing.
-The app has been created in a way that makes it easy to add an API and use in other web applications.
+The app has been created in a way that makes it easy to add an API and use in other web applications.\
-It is also hosted through Firebase at https://shopping-cart-9e719.web.app/.
+The app is hosted using Firebase, at https://shopping-cart-9e719.web.app/.

 <img src="image.PNG" width=70%>